kreuzhofer/azurearmvmcloningwithazurefunctions/README.md

 Select PowerShell in the language drop down menu.
 Then select "Queue trigger" as a trigger.
 Make sure to use the same storage account as the WebApp.

 Note: The Azure Function and WebApp have to use the same Consumption Plan.
 Do not set up the function under "Shared Consumption".

+Copy the contents of the Powershell Script "NewARMVmFromVHD_RunAsAzureFunction.ps1" into the Azure Function.
+It is located in "src\AzureVMGenerator\PowerShell"

 ###### Create the template VM that you want to clone later
 Create an Azure Virtual Machine.
 To do so, log into https://portal.azure.com, click on "New" in the left hand side column, then select "Compute".
 Select the OS of your choice, and enter the requested information.
 Create the Virtual Machine.